hashnet0/hnc-minecraft-tekkit/README.md

-# HashNet Minecraft Tekkit Classic Docker
+# HashNet Container for Minecraft Tekkit Classic

 This Docker image generates fully packaged Minecraft Tekkit Classic containers for production use.